apache/brooklyn-client/cli/README.md

 Go is very particular about the layout of a source tree and the source repository, as it relies on this in the naming of packages.

-Developers familiar with [`$GOPATH`](http://golang.org/cmd/go/#hdr-GOPATH_environment_variable) -- or on OS's that don't support soft links -- may prefer to `go get github.com/apache/brooklyn-client/cli/br` and run github commands (branching and adding remote forks) in the that subdir under `$GOPATH/src`.
-However for new users we recommend the instructions here setting up Go to work against a normal checked-out project (not under the `GOPATH`).
+If you're familiar with Go and just want to develop the `br` tool itself you may simply work in your usual `GOPATH`, using `go get github.com/apache/brooklyn-client/cli/br` and adding your own fork as a remote.
+If you know `glide` then you probably know what to do and can ignore these instructions;
+`br` is built just like any other Go project.

+If you're new to Go and you want to work on the CLI alongside non-Go components in Apache Brooklyn, then the common Go setup -- where code lives under the `GOPATH` -- may be tedious to work with.
+A good pattern is to have the requisite `GOPATH` entry linking to the `brooklyn-client` project elsewhere on disk, so you have just one copy in the usual space and there is no need to touch the `GOPATH` thereafter.
+This is the recommended default described by the instructions below.

-First ensure that your `GOPATH` is set, for example:
+First ensure that a `GOPATH` is set; this is where Go will store its files.
+`~/go` is the default, and `~/.go` is acceptable also.
+For example:

 ```bash
 export GOPATH=$HOME/go
 ```

-These instructions assume you have `brooklyn-client` checked out and are in the `cli` subdirectory, where this file resides.
+These instructions now assume that you have `brooklyn-client` checked out and are in the `cli` subdirectory, where this file resides.
-Tell Go to use this checked-out folder by linking to it under `GOPATH`:
+Tell Go to use this checked-out project by linking to it under `GOPATH`:

 ```bash
 rm -rf $GOPATH/src/github.com/apache/brooklyn-client